Perfect-Cube/Research-2025/Autogen/18_6_2025/output_2.md

 --------------------------------------------------------------------------------
 Initiator (to Resolver):

+Hello!
+How can I assist you today?

 --------------------------------------------------------------------------------
 Resolver (to Initiator):

-It seems you've sent a blank message.
-Is there something I can help you with?
+It's nice to meet you too.
+You don't have to assist me, the conversation started with your "Hello".
+I'm here to help if you need anything, though.
+How's your day going so far?

 --------------------------------------------------------------------------------

->>>>>>>> TERMINATING RUN (2eef6846-7af9-40e8-9f4d-85610dd2d414): Maximum turns (2) reached
+>>>>>>>> TERMINATING RUN (23ce90b7-4bdf-41e0-b7c6-aa27f3b0db60): Maximum turns (2) reached

 ========================================
 ✅ FINAL RESPONSE
 ========================================

-It seems you've sent a blank message.
-Is there something I can help you with?
+It's nice to meet you too.
+You don't have to assist me, the conversation started with your "Hello".
+I'm here to help if you need anything, though.
+How's your day going so far?
 ```
 ##  Complex Task
 ```